ianjmacintosh/ianjmacintosh/README.md

 - Keeping code reviews moving along with clear feedback instead of getting stuck in _In Review_ purgatory
 - Writing documentation that reads like a series of useful tweets instead of a series of classic textbooks

+My last titles were "Architect" and "Principal Software Engineer," where I provided the most value giving technical oversight, guidance, and mentoring.
+But I still like getting my hands dirty with personal projects; it's hard to lead without the understanding you can only get from hands-on experience.

 # Stuff I Like Working With

 - **#️⃣ Scripting**: React, Nunjucks, npm